|

 in 2024.

-I specialize in time series analytics and spatio-temporal data mining, with a good track record of
+I specialize in time series analytics and spatio-temporal data mining, with a proven track record of

 publishing high-impact papers in top-ranked venues, including NeurIPS, ICLR, ICML, KDD, and TPAMI, among